U.S. appeals court rules against Trump in foreign payments case

 The case alleged violations of the U.S. Constitution’s anti-corruption “emoluments” provisions, which ban the president from accepting gifts or payments from foreign governments without congressional consent.

-The Justice Department, which is defending Trump in the case, could appeal to the U.S. Supreme Court.
+The Justice Department, which is defending Trump in the case, could appeal the decision.

 A Justice Department spokeswoman did not immediately respond to a request for comment.